 There is no way to prevent autoimmune chronic hepatitis because the cause is unknown.

 If you are taking a medication that could affect your liver, make sure to have your blood tested regularly to avoid the development of chronic hepatitis or liver damage.

 If you have hepatitis C, you should receive the vaccine for hepatitis A and B unless blood tests show that you are already immune to these viruses.
-You can develop more serious infection from hepatitis A or B than someone who does not have hepatitis C.
+You can develop more severe symptoms from hepatitis A or B than someone who does not have hepatitis C.